5. Cyphal PWM node

 bench_test_standby

 Step 2.
-Configure the environment
+Configure the environment with either yakut or yukon.
+You should observe the node.

-Typically you will need to:
+To configure the environment you typically will need to:

 1. Configure all required environment variables